 At St. James’ we value reading.
 WE ARE READERS!
 We want children to love reading and know they can become editors, librarians or even presenters!
 We want children to realise they can achieve whatever they want to and be ‘exceptional in all they do!’
 Reading has been carefully crafted to ensure that pupils are able to read a wide variety of books from different genres.
 This enables them to develop culturally, emotionally, intellectually, socially and spiritually.
 We want pupils to develop a love of reading, be able to understand what they have read and have a good knowledge of different authors.
 We want children to learn from their local area and we want children to know that reading can be taken anywhere!
 For example, for World Book Day staff took pictures of themselves reading in a variety of locations to inspire pupils.
 At St James’ we want pupils to have access to a wide variety of books appropriate to their reading age and ability and choice.
 This develops the pupil’s appreciation for our literary heritage.

 At St James’ we are WRITERS!
 We want children to love English and know that they can become novelists, journalists or even a teacher of English!
 We aim to encourage all children to be independent writers for a range of audiences across different text types.
 Pupils will be taught to apply their knowledge and skills across a wide variety of genres, including challenging texts.
 They will be expected to apply this in all areas of the curriculum and independently.
 Themes have been carefully developed around quality, challenging texts building children’s resilience.
 Our aim is for pupils to leave St James’ with a love of reading and writing; and be able to express their thoughts and ideas clearly through speaking and listening.
 We want children to remember their lessons and give them opportunities they may not be able to experience outside of school.
-For example, Blackburn Rovers players discussing their favourite books with the children and visits to the local librarian.
+For example, Blackburn Rovers players discussing their favourite books with the children.

 The skills of language are essential to participating fully as a member of society and will leave St James’ well equipped for experiences in later life.